HenrikBengtsson/matrixStats/revdep/README.md

 to your NAMESPACE file.
 ```

-## VanillaICE (1.36.0)
+## VanillaICE (1.39.2)
 Maintainer: Robert Scharpf <rscharpf@jhsph.edu>

-0 errors | 0 warnings | 3 notes
+0 errors | 0 warnings | 4 notes

 ```
 checking package dependencies ...
 NOTE
-Packages which this enhances but not available for checking:
+Package which this enhances but not available for checking: ‘doRedis’
-  ‘doMPI’ ‘doRedis’

 checking top-level files ...
 NOTE
 Non-standard file/directory found at top level: